Münchwilen, Thurgau: Geography

 Münchwilen has an area, As of 2009, of 7.79 km2.
 Of this area, 5.19 km2 or 66.6% is used for agricultural purposes, while 0.78 km2 or 10.0% is forested.
 Of the rest of the land, 1.8 km2 or 23.1% is settled (buildings or roads), 0.01 km2 or 0.1% is either rivers or lakes and 0.01 km2 or 0.1% is unproductive land.

-Of the built up area, industrial buildings made up 11.9% of the total area while housing and buildings made up 2.6% and transportation infrastructure made up 0.4%.
+Of the built up area, industrial buildings made up 11.9% of the total area, housing and other buildings made up 2.6% and transportation infrastructure made up 0.4%.
 Power and water infrastructure as well as other special developed areas made up 1.2% of the area while parks, green belts and sports fields made up 7.1%.
 Out of the forested land, 8.0% of the total land area is heavily forested and 2.1% is covered with orchards or small clusters of trees.
 Of the agricultural land, 61.9% is used for growing crops, while 4.7% is used for orchards or vine crops.
 All the water in the municipality is in lakes.

 The municipality is the capital of the Münchwilen district.
 It is located north-west of Wil in the Murg valley.
 It consists of the villages of Münchwilen, Oberhofen bei Münchwilen and Sankt Margarethen and the hamlets of Freudenberg, Holzmannshaus (Hofen-Holzmannshaus), Mezikon, Mörikon, Pfannenstil and Sedel.